 Winding Roads of Scotland and Shillong

-The road route of Shillong, indeed a reason for comparison with Scotland.
-One can have a Scottish feel while driving to curvaceous roads of Maylynong, Cherrapunji and Shillong pass.
-Such roads call experienced drivers to test their skills.
+The road route of Shillong is indeed a reason for comparison with Scotland.
+One can have a Scottish feel while driving to curvaceous roads of Maylynong, Cherrapunji, and Shillong pass.
+Such roads call for experienced drivers to test their skills.
 And, if you are a passenger, take a window seat and let the Himalayan gentle breeze soothe your face.
 On top of that, scenic beauty will undoubtedly take you away into another realm.

 Waterfalls of Shillong

 Shillong’s majestic waterfalls are akin to Scottish Highlands waterfalls.
 While wandering from place to place, one can get a glimpse of various scintillating waterfalls.
 And if you are visiting during the monsoon, these falls are flooded with water.
 Some of the most famous waterfalls amongst the tourists are Nohkalikai Falls, Nohsngithiang Falls (seven sisters waterfall), Langshiang Falls, Kynrem Falls, and Elephant Falls.
 All these spectacular waterfalls catch the sight of every tourist visiting Shillong.